 The benefits of monitoring Overall Equipment Effectiveness (OEE) have been known since Total Productive Maintenance (TPM) became a manufacturing buzz word in the 1980s.
 For those of us that are counting, that’s 30 years ago.
-In that time, organisations have found that OEE can significantly improve productivity by opening the door to valuable improvement opportunities.
+In that time, organizations have found that OEE can significantly improve productivity by opening the door to valuable improvement opportunities.
 On the other hand, making OEE calculation mistakes is, unfortunately, easy.
 Moreover, these mistakes are too common, considering the extent to which they diminish expected returns.

 1. Not paying enough attention to all production stops